-The limitation concept stuck with me, and I started 101 Words in December of 2005.
+The limitation concept stuck with me, and I started 101 Words in December 2005.
 In those early days, I only posted my own stories and a few from friends.
 I didn’t open it up to the public until 2007.

-My interest over the years would come and go, and therefore stories were sporadic.
-Sometimes a full year would go by without a single story being published.
 In November 2014, I decided to go all in and turn 101 Words into something special.

 My vision for 101 Words is a comprehensive ecosystem and community that can support writers, editors, and readers.
-This vision is a work in progress and I hope you stick around to watch it grow.
+This vision is a work in progress, and I hope you stick around to watch it grow.

 Meet Our Editors

 Emily Clayton is a freelance writer and editor who grew up in Ontario, Canada, and now resides with her husband in Northern California.
 Her fiction has been published in Kudzu House Quarterly, the FlashDogs Time Anthology, and online in various formats.
 Visit her site for more about her work and published fiction.